 Skway I.R.#5—where we live—is a small wedge of land comprised of 670 acres located adjacent to the City of Chilliwack and located within Stó:lō and Ts’elxwéyeqw Traditional Territory.
-With few of our people living on reserve, there has been little direction and guidance in the earlier years leading up to the past decade.
-We once utilized every facet of the land and had a deep connection to the spiritual and traditional features on the landscape.
-With the coming of settlers in the area, the residential school era, and the lack of employment opportunities, many of our people were lured to the “safety” and employment being offered in the United States of America.
+With the vision of more of our people living on reserve, we strive to care for and use our lands, and resources to help lift our people.
+We aim to provide opportunities for our people to cultivate a deep connection to the spiritual and traditional features on the landscape. employment being offered in the United States of America.

 We live surrounded by water that can cause flooding and affect our water supply.
 We work and partner with other government bodies to protect our homes, lands, and people from flooding though mitigation projects.

 The Land Code is the basic land law of Shxwhá:y Village and will replace the land management provisions of the Indian Act.
 Approximately two-thirds of the provisions of the Indian Act, which do not deal with land matters, continue to apply to the Village that has a Land Code.
 For example, the sections dealing with elections and governance continue to apply to Shxwhá:y.